Save Beautiful Del Puerto Canyon! Del Puerto Canyon Should be Parks and Ranchlands!

 Del Puerto Canyon.
 Photo by Scott Hein

-Del Puerto Canyon is at risk of being destroyed by the Del Puerto Water District’s proposed dam project.
+Del Puerto Canyon is at risk of being destroyed by the Del Puerto Water District’s proposed reservoir project.
+Sign this petition to say no to the ridiculous and costly Del Puerto Reservoir project.
+Del Puerto Canyon should be parks and ranchlands!

 This is not a drinking water project.
+Most of the water will be used to irrigate farms far from Patterson.
 Water conservation and ground water storage are better, cheaper alternatives.

-If built, water from the Del Puerto Reservoir would envelop an area of the Del Puerto Creek drainage that is known to be some of the fastest eroding in the state of California, with active landslides.
-The Del Puerto Water District’s plans show the dam would be built along the San Joaquin fault line.
+If built, water from the Del Puerto Reservoir would envelop an area of the Del Puerto Creek drainage that is known to have active landslides.
+The Del Puerto Water District’s plans also show the dam would be built along the San Joaquin fault line, adding increased concern towards the structural integrity of the project.

 Interstate 5, the California Aqueduct, and the Delta Mendota Canal would be in danger of being washed away if there was a catastrophic failure of the dam, not to mention the risk of massive flooding that could tragically impact residents of Patterson.